pytorch/pytorch/benchmarks/inference/README.md

 average latency, throughput and GPU utilization for each.
-The `results/` directory will contain the metrics from running a sweep as we develop this benchmark where `results/output_{batch_size}_{compile}.md` will contain the mean and standard deviation of results for a given batch size and compile setting, if the file already exists, the metrics form the run will be appended as a new row in the markdown table.
+The `results/` directory will contain the metrics from running a sweep as we develop this benchmark where `results/output_{batch_size}_{compile}.md` will contain the mean and standard deviation of results for a given batch size and compile setting, if the file already exists, the metrics from the run will be appended as a new row in the markdown table.